Scope of application

 Art.
 3 - The Mediator in consumer matters

-2. The Mediator does not decide the dispute, but helps the Parties to find an agreement that they consider satisfactory for the resolution of the dispute.
+2. The Mediator does not decide the dispute, but helps the Parties find an agreement that they consider satisfactory for the resolution of the dispute.
 The Mediator has specific training in Mediation techniques and a

 4. Its functions, in particular, are: